 After lunch we walked down to the beach area, well its not so much of a beach but a rocky shoreline.
 The seals were down here and there were a few people that were venturing down too.

-It was quite a steep and rocky walk down to the shoreline and not advisable for pushchairs or people who had difficulty walking but it is worth the trip down.
+It was quite a steep and rocky walk down to the shoreline.
+I would say its not advisable for pushchairs or people who had difficulty walking but it is worth the trip down.
 There are boards telling you how to protect the seals and how not to disturb them.
 The rule of thumb seemed to be, keep quiet and keep your distance and most of all keep your dog on a lead.

 Once there you can see the seals laying on the flat rocks and the shoreline is quite impressive.
 Another thing that this particular shore is known for is its ammonite fossils.
 Lynne was lucky enough to find a bullet shaped fossil which was identified as a fossilised squid from millions of years ago.

-In the heat of the afternoon we decided that we wouldn’t venture any further along the Cinder Track but make our way back to Robinshood Bay and then back to Whitby.
+In the heat of the afternoon we decided that we wouldn’t venture any further along the Cinder Track but make our way back to Robin Hoods Bay and then back to Whitby.

 Next time we’ll make it to Scarborough or at least do the Ravenscar to Scarborough leg so we can report the whole length.